-Many pediatric hematology-oncology specialists care for patients with diverse diseases- both hematologic and oncologic, and see patients from both arenas.
-However others, especially those on larger medical school faculties or for whom research constitutes a significant portion of their duties, focus on the field in which they develop special expertise.
+Many pediatric hematology-oncology specialists care for patients with diverse diseases- both hematologic and oncologic and see patients from both arenas.
+However, others, especially those on larger medical school faculties or for whom research constitutes a significant portion of their duties, focus on the field in which they develop special expertise.
 Many individuals emphasize clinical oncology, and some narrow their expertise specifically to solid tumors or to a specific type of tumor (e.g., neuroblastoma, bone tumors).
 Others primarily care for patients with acute leukemia, neuro-oncology (brain tumors), cancer pharmacology, or development of experimental agents.
 Some Pediatric Hematology/Oncology specialists devote most or all of their time to diagnosing and caring for the hematopoietic stem cell transplant patient and conducting clinical, translational, or laboratory research in transplantation.
 Some individuals primarily care for nonmalignant hematology patients and become experts in sickle cell disease, hemophilia, thrombotic disorders, or quantitative or qualitative disorders of neutrophils.
-Hematologists who do not deal with oncology generally practice at larger academic medical centers.
-It is becoming common to obtain formal training in clinical research.
-Many Pediatric Hematologist/Oncology specialists, Clinical Research, Epidemiology, Education, or Public Health.
+Hematologists who do not deal with oncology generally practice at larger academic medical centers unlike the more delineated hematology board certification from oncology board certification that is present in the internal medicine world.
+As pediatric hematology and oncology therapies become more complex, subspecialists that have a research focus may develop parallel clinical programs to bring phase 1 developmental therapeutics to the bedside, start immunotherapy programs or gene therapy programs.